-Sometimes, mama’s breasts are too full and its hard for baby to keep it up with milk flow.
-It can cause baby to take in excess air while swallowing all that milk.
+Sometimes, mama’s breasts are too full and it’s hard for the baby to keep it up with milk flow.
+It can cause the baby to take in excess air while swallowing all that milk.

 Sensitivities to food or milk can also lead to excessive spitting in babies.
 Look out for allergies to cow’s milk or something in mom’s diet (if you are breastfeeding).

 You may also notice clear liquid coming out of the baby’s mouth when they burp.
 It is called a wet burp.
 This is again due to an immature digestive system backing up liquids from the stomach.